tnevolin/mom_unit_mod/README.md

 | 212 | Summon Champion |  |  |  |
 | 213 | Spell of Mastery | 10000 |  | should take longer for other wizards to fight the caster |
 | 214 | Spell of Return | 500 |  | should not take too long |

+# Resistance and spell save

+* I do not have a solution for this yet.

+People correctly complain about resistance system unflexibility.
+Each cross is essentially equivalent to 10% toHit/toBlock modifier for attack/defense.
+Therefore, ten crosses cover the whole range of available resistances in the game making each and every cross very valuable.
+Whereas, game awarding crosses to everybody like they are nothing.
+Even normal units gets one at each promotion.
+Majority of high end units and heroes have either 100% resistance or close to that.
+It is useless to cast any resistable spell on them.
+They are practically already magic immuned.

+Spell resistance modifier (plus extra from items) kind of alleviating this problem but they either not sufficient or super sufficient.

+The essense of the problem is that game treats resistance too lightly as something not too important.